XAdanM/XAdamM.github.io/content/about/quotes.md

 "And a computer nerd therefore is somebody who uses a computer in order to use a computer."
 \- Douglas Adams

 "We are stuck with technology when what we really want is just stuff that works."
 \- Douglas Adams

+"Irrationality is the square root of all evil."
+\- Douglas Hofstadter